 Pro tip: You can zoom in on the map using an address, latitude/longitude coordinates, or a point of interest.

-Step 5: When drawing any kind of Road Zone, it is important to check the box to “Show OSM Layer.”
-The OpenStreetMap road layer is what we use to lock our trips to the underlying road network, and the Zone must cover this layer to pick up trips traveling along the road.
+Step 6: Turn on the OSM Layer.
+When drawing any kind of Road Zone, it is important to check the box to “Show OSM Layer.”
+The OSM (which stands for OpenStreetMap) road layer is what StreetLight InSight uses to lock trips to the underlying road network.
+Zones must cover the road segments that they represent in the OSM layer in order for StreetLight InSight to analyze the trips that use the road.
+You can choose to view the OSM layer for Vehicles, Bicycles, Pedestrians, or all three at the same time.

 Note: If the OSM Layer is not available, zoom the map in further.